 In October 2006, the Minister for Education announced a $6.3M major upgrade and refurbishment for the school.
 After a rigorous master planning process and creation of an innovative and practical design, the project to modernisation the school facilities commenced in September 2008.
 The modernisation project initially provided for 90 % of the existing school buildings to be demolished and replaced, with most retained buildings to be fully refurbished.
 The advent of the Building the Education Revolution in 2010 resulted in another $2M being spent ensuring that all buildings were fully refurbished and indeed two other buildings being built.

 After 15 months of building, the school has moved into new almost $9M facilities.
-This includes 12 new classrooms and 5 fully refurbished classrooms, including a purpose-built Early Learning Centre.
+This includes 12 new classrooms and 5 fully refurbished classrooms, including a purpose-built Foundation Centre.
 The new facilities also include new Art and Music Studios and a ‘Learning Street’ incorporating Library and other learning resources, as well as providing huge shared learning spaces.
 The Canteen and Outside School Hours Care facility are now also in new facilities and the school’s community-owned Multi-purpose Room has been fully refurbished and significantly enhanced.
 The new facilities are environmentally and sustainably designed, incorporating climate friendly building orientation, enhanced mechanical ventilation systems, tank water for toilet flushing, a solar grid and much more.

-All classrooms, including the new ELC, have both indoor and outdoor components.
+All classrooms, including the new Foundation room, have both indoor and outdoor components.
 The classrooms also adjoin shared flexible learning spaces including an investigations zone, a seminar space and resource centre/library.
 State of the art ICT infrastructure has been installed as a key aspect of the project, including data projectors and interactive whiteboards in each classroom.
 With 56 wireless notebook computers to supplement over 70 desktop computers, students are well served in ICT.

 Outside, in addition to an amazing native garden landscape, the school has established vegetable, herb and bush food gardens which in a few short months have already produced a number of crops that have been sold at market days.